 In fact, you’re going to be stuck in the denial or bargaining process.
 As explained before, these are never good places to be in, so bear with me.

 In order to create space for clear thinking, you need to let go of any contact with your ex.
-By no contact, I mean no social media, no phone, no watching of movies or pictures with you two, and no nothing.
+By no contact, I mean no social media, no phone, no watching of movies or pictures with you two.

 This is really good for you, and if you take my advice, you’ll notice it shortly.